DSXiangLi/DecryptPrompt/README.md

   - LONGLORA: EFFICIENT FINE-TUNING OF LONGCONTEXT LARGE LANGUAGE MODELS
   - LongAlign: A Recipe for Long Context Alignment of Large Language Models
   - Data Engineering for Scaling Language Models to 128K Context
+  - MEGALODON: Efficient LLM Pretraining and Inference with Unlimited Context Length
 - 效率优化
   - Efficient Attention: Attention with Linear Complexities
   - Transformers are RNNs: Fast Autoregressive Transformers with Linear Attention